 Here's your chance to be one of the first space tourists to see Earth from an altitude of over 100km.
 Dremel are looking for craft and DIY enthusiasts who have the imagination to create a unique craft or DIY project using Dremel tools.
 The Dremel Micro competition gives people the opportunity to share their inspirations, with chance to win a truly unique prize.
 One inspired person will be rewarded with a once in a lifetime opportunity... will it be you?

 With all the do-it-myself mini-renovations going on at the moment, one involves moving the front gate.
 I was left with a blank wall close to the back gate and thought it might be the perfect place to mount a custom house number plaque.
 If you fancy making your own house number plaque it's very simple..

 Use yoghurt cups to make drawer dividers, craft and hobby storage containers, makeup or jewellery organisers.
-All you need is a tray of yoghurt cups, a glue gun and a can of Rust-Oleum 2X spray paint to make nifty organisers that you can use for storage.
-Using yoghurt cups is an ideal way to recycle this plastic waste and put it to good use.
+All you need is a tray of yoghurt cups, a glue gun and a can of Rust-Oleum 2X spray paint.

 It can be frustrating when catering for a special event or party and not being able to find nice cookie cutters.
 During December I made a variety of Christmas cookies - and couldn't find any nice cookie cutters and ended up making my own shapes.
 Recycled aluminium cans are perfect for making your own cookie cutters.